nilssoncjonas/office-api/readme.md

 # Love the office?

 A simple page that fetches famous (?) quotes from the hit tv-show 'the office'.
-The page are currently under development and all the functionality are not done.
+Please have some patience while trying it out as the backend is hosted on a free tier service, that isn't were fast.
+But it works! 👍🏼

-## Things to come
+## Backend

-[I'm currently working on the backend](https://github.com/nilssoncjonas/office-api-backend), the quotes will be stored in an MySQL database and an Node.js server will handle the GET requests from the front-end.
+[You can check out the repo for the backend here ](https://github.com/nilssoncjonas/office-api-backend), the quotes is stored in an MySQL database and an API running Node.js server will handle the GET requests from the front-end.

-### Stay tuned for that...